SIGAP Leadership

 Jason Solle, UC San Francisco

-Clare Wildenborg, Stanford University
+Clare Wildenborg, Duke University